realpython/materials/top-python-game-engines/README.md

 # Top Python Game Engines

-This repository contains source code for sample games you'll see in Real Python's Top Python Game Engines article.
+This repository contains source code for sample games that you'll see in Real Python's Top Python Game Engines tutorial.

-After cloning this repository, you can navigate into each folder to find the source code for the sample games shown in the article.
+After cloning this repository, you can navigate into each folder to find the source code for the sample games shown in the tutorial.
 Instructions on how to run each game is shown below.

-## Setup the Virtual Environment
+## Set up the Virtual Environment

-It is recommended to use a virtual environment to run these samples.
+It's recommended to use a virtual environment to run these samples.
 To do so, follow these instructions.

 First, create the virtual environment: